A Small-Group Nature Adventure Amid the Scenic Splendors of the South Island

 Day 1: Dunedin, New Zealand

 Our New Zealand adventure tour begins on arrival in Dunedin.
+Guests who begin their journey with the Akaroa and Oamaru Extension will travel by road from Christchurch to Dunedin to meet the group.
 This historic city boomed during a series of gold rushes in the 19th century and was once the largest metropolis in New Zealand.
 Today it remains one of its most important commercial centers.
 Those arriving early may wish to join our Expedition Leader for an optional tour in Dunedin, which will include an outing to Penguin Place, a private conservation reserve and rehabilitation center for endangered yellow-eyed penguins.
 It was founded in 1985 when just eight breeding pairs inhabited the property.
 This penguin species, found only in New Zealand, is one of the rarest in the world, with fewer than 5,000 remaining.
 We'll gather for a festive welcome dinner this evening at Larnach Castle, built in 1871.

 Day 2: Dunedin / Invercargill / Stewart Island